Contrastive losses as generalized models of global epistasis: Background

 Contrastive losses broadly refer to loss functions that compare multiple outputs of a model and encourage those outputs to be ordered according to some criteria.
 In our case, we desire a loss function that encourages model outputs to be ranked according to observed fitness values.
 An example of such a loss function is the Bradley-Terry (BT) loss \citep{Bradley1952, Burges2005}, which has the form:

 where $f_{\vtheta}$ is a model with parameters $\vtheta$, $\vx_i$ are model inputs and $y_i$ are the corresponding labels of those inputs.
 This loss compares every pair of data points and encourages the model output $f_{\vtheta}(\vx_i)$ to be greater than $f_{\vtheta}(\vx_j)$ whenever $y_i > y_j$; in other words, it encourages the model outputs to be ranked according to their labels.
-A number of distinct but similar loss functions have been proposed in the learning-to-rank literature \citep{Chen2009} and also for metric learning \citep{Chopra2005}.
-An example is the Margin ranking loss \citep{Herbrich1999}, which replaces the logistic function in the sum of Eq. \eqref{eq:bt_loss} with a hinge function.
-In our experiments, we largely focus on the BT loss of Eq. \eqref{eq:bt_loss} as we found it typically results in superior predictive performance; however, we also compare to models trained with the Margin loss when presenting results in benchmark tasks.
+A number of distinct but similar loss functions have been proposed in the learning-to-rank literature \citep{Chen2009} and also for metric learning \citep{hadsell2006}.
+An example is the Margin ranking loss \citep{Herbrich1999}, which replaces the logistic function in the sum of Eq.\eqref{eq:bt_loss} with a hinge function.
+In our experiments, we focus on the BT loss of Eq.\eqref{eq:bt_loss} as we found it typically results in superior predictive performance

 The BT loss was recently used by \citet{Chan2021} to order the latent space of a generative model for protein sequences such that certain regions of the latent space corresponding to sequences with higher observed fitness values.
 In this case, the BT loss is used in conjunction with standard generative modeling losses.
 In contrast, here we analyze the use of the BT loss alone in order to learn a ranking function for sequences given corresponding observed fitness values.